ishanpranav/advent-of-code-2023/README.md

   mathematics library (`libm`).
 The first and second problems for a given day must be implemented separately.
 - The solution must produce the correct result for the [examples](data/), not just the personalized puzzle input.
-This means that efficient solutions to Day 10(b) and Day 21(b) are unfeasible.
+This means that the efficient solutions to Day 10(b) and Day 21(b) are unfeasible.
 - Bounds checking is not required for data structures whose capacity is defined by a macro.